apecloud/kubeblocks/docs/cli_docs/backup-and-restore/backup/on-demand-backup.md

 1. When creating backups using snapshots, ensure that the storage used supports the snapshot feature; otherwise, the backup may fail.

-2. Backups created manually using kubectl or kbcli will not be automatically deleted.
+2. Backups created manually using `kbcli` will not be automatically deleted.
 You need to manually delete them.

 :::